INF9120 – Model Based System Development

 Recommended previous knowledge

-10 credits overlap with INF5120 - Model based system development
+- 10 credits overlap with INF5120 – Model Based System Development (discontinued).

 A two hour lecture per week and and one hour group work.
 Submission of compulsory exercises is required.
 Note that these exercises are extended compered with INF5120.

-A three hour written exam.
+A four hour written exam.
 The mandatory assignments must be approved prior the exam.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.